Click on section title to go to that section.

 Will LAUSD food centers will stay open under “shelter at home” protocols

 Volunteers handed out more than 90,000 meals on Day 2 of the LAUSD food centers, a huge jump over the previous day and a sign of how deep the need is.
 LAUSD’s student food centers will stay open under the new “shelter at home” protocols because they provide an essential service to support families in need and to keep people healthy to stave off the virus.
-The large number of people accessing this service means that it is critically important that all safety measures be followed rigorously at all 60 locations.
+The large number of people accessing this service means that it is critically important that all safety measures be followed rigorously at over 60 locations.
 We've been informed that all staff now have access to masks.
 The American Red Cross Los Angeles Region in partnership with the LA County Office of Emergency Management will support these student food centers.
 UTLA will continue to monitor the implementation of safety protocols to protect both the volunteers and the families accessing the services.
+Find out more about the LAUSD Food Centers.